wazuh/wazuh-documentation/source/cloud-service/cold-storage/index.rst

          }
       }

-3. Now, we use the AWS-CLI tool to list the files.
-First, add the token to the AWS credentials file ``~/.aws/credentials``:
+3. Using the AWS-CLI tool to list the files, add the token to the AWS credentials file ``~/.aws/credentials``.

    .. code-block:: console